What are bridging loans for property developers

 What is an exit strategy on a bridging loan?

-The exit strategy is arguably the most important aspect of a bridging loan for property development.
-It’s the process that outlines your plan, showing the lender how you’ll repay the money and giving them confidence in your ability to do so.
+The exit strategy is arguably the most important aspect of a bridging loan.
+It’s the process that outlines your plan showing the lender how you’ll repay the money, and giving them confidence in your ability to do so.

 It is very important to give yourself plenty of time to repay a bridging loan, because the penalties for not repaying on time can be quite high.